Osprey Levity 60

 We think Osprey did a fine job balancing simplicity and functionality with the Levity’s organization.
 There are a total of four exterior pockets: two tall side pockets that can be accessed from the top or behind your elbow while wearing the pack, a large central pocket along the front, and zippered storage in the top lid.
 The three pockets along the pack body are made with a stretchy mesh material, which allows them to expand to accommodate anything from rain jackets to bulky gear like bottles or a water filter.
 Osprey also included a small hole at the bottom of all three to drain water.
 We do miss having hipbelt pockets—a feature we almost always find useful—but it’s apparent from looking at the hipbelt design that they would’ve been difficult to add.

-The Levity is intended for ultralight backpacking and thru-hiking, and its 45 and 60-liter capacities reflect that.
+The Levity is intended for ultralight backpacking and thru-hiking, and its 45- and 60-liter capacities reflect that.
 For minimalist overnights or shorter multi-day trips, the 45-liter pack is a great match.
-It has the same pocket layout and overall design as the 60-liter model, but comes in at a lighter 1 pound 13.6 ounces.
-We suspect, however, that the Levity 60 will be the more popular choice overall—it’s less than 2 ounces heavier and provides a little more leeway for stuffing in extra gear, food, and water on extended treks.
+It has the same pocket layout and overall design as the 60-liter model but comes in at a lighter 1 pound 13.6 ounces.
+However, the Levity 60 has proven to be the more popular choice overall—it’s less than 2 ounces heavier and provides a little more leeway for stuffing in extra gear, food, and water on extended treks.

 Women’s-Specific Osprey Lumina

-Osprey took years to release the women’s version of the Exos (the 2018 Eja), so we’re happy to see they’ve launched this new design in both men’s and women’s-specific models.
-The Osprey Lumina is offered in the same 45 and 60-liter capacities as the Levity, but differs with teal accents on the webbing and cord, smaller torso and waist belt sizes, and tweaks to the shape of the shoulder straps and hipbelt.
-We haven’t had a chance to test the Lumina just yet, but would expect it to be just as strong of a performer on fast and light trips.
+Osprey took years to release the women’s version of the Exos (the Eja in 2018 ), so we were happy to see that they launched this newer design in both men’s and women’s-specific models.
+The Osprey Lumina is offered in the same 45- and 60-liter capacities as the Levity but differs with teal accents on the webbing and cord, smaller torso and waist belt sizes, and tweaks to the shape of the shoulder straps and hipbelt.
+We haven’t had a chance to test the Lumina just yet, but would expect it to be just as strong of a performer on fast-and-light trips.